raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 The Oracle [Weather Station pressure sensor](https://www.raspberrypi.org/learning/sensing-the-weather/lesson-9/worksheet/) records value in Hectopascals (hPa), and Weather Underground wants to receive this data in inches.
 If you search for how to convert between the two units, it is easy to become confused, as there are several different ways of using inches in connection with pressure readings: pounds per square inch, inches of water, air, and mercury.
 The last one in that list, **inches of mercury**, is the most common and that's the one Weather Underground wants.

-If you are using the SenseHat, your pressure data will be in millibars which fortunately are equivalent to hPa.
+If you are using the Sense HAT, your pressure data will be in millibars, which fortunately are equivalent to hPa.

-Let's define a Python function to perform the conversion.
+Let's define a Python function to perform the conversion hPA into inches.

-- Open a new Python file with Idle (or your favourite Python IDE) and save it into `/home/pi` as `WU-upload.py`.
+- Open a new Python file with IDLE (or your favourite Python IDE), and save it into `/home/pi` as `WU-upload.py`.

 - Create a function called `hpa_to_inches` that takes the data `pressure_in_hpa` as an argument.

 [[[generic-python-simple-functions]]]

-- To convert from hPa to inches of mercury, we need to multiply by 0.02953 and return the result.
+- To convert from hPa to inches of mercury, we need to multiply our value by 0.02953 and return the result.

 ```python
 def hpa_to_inches(pressure_in_hpa):